JWen00/UNSW/COMP6441/community.md

 # Community and Professionalism

 The environment surrounding the security engineering field is a very involved and collaboratory one which I have contributed to throughout this course.
-Through this, I have formed connections with my fellow peers which allowed me to work effectively in a team.
+I have formed connections with my fellow peers which allowed me to work effectively in a team.

 ## Contribution